Rules for hand baggage

 - Liquid goods purchased tax-free at an airport outside of the European Union will be confiscated at Amsterdam Airport Schiphol.
 This also applies if the goods are sealed and applies to any purchases made on board of a non-European airline.

-- Sealed fluids from the United States and Canada can be transferred to the next flight via Amsterdam Airport Schiphol.
+- Sealed fluids from the United States, Canada, Malaysia and Singapore can be transferred to the next flight via Amsterdam Airport Schiphol.
 However, this does not apply if you transfer on a flight to the United States or if you take a Delta Airlines flight to Mumbai.

 - Are you flying from Schiphol and transferring in the United States or Canada?
 If so, we advise that you carry any tax-free liquids, gels or aerosols purchased beyond Customs Control in your checked-in baggage.